 How Soon Can You Do My Migration?
 How Long Does It Take?
 Will My Site Be Down?

-After signing up you’ll be able to request a hands-off migration immediately from our MyKinsta dashboard.
+After signing up you’ll be able to request a free hands-off migration immediately from our MyKinsta dashboard.
 We’ll get in touch, discuss the details, and schedule a migration window that works best with your schedule.

 We will complete your migrations as soon as possible, typically within 24 hours, but it could take up to 3 business days.
 You’ll be notified of your migration status by our team and you can track the status in our MyKinsta dashboard.